 Conventions for Recursive Makefiles and Directories

 Although you're certainly not obliged to use our format for the directory structure and related tools, you may choose to use it because it's convenient for developing multiplatform code.
-If you do use this structure, you should use the addvariant command to create it; for more information, see the Utilities Reference as well as the examples at the end of this chapter.
+If you do use this structure, you should use the addvariant command to create it; for more information, see the Utilities Reference as well as the examples.